larmbox/elements/docs/docs/getting-started/composable.md

 import { useElements } from '@larmbox/elements';
 ```

-You can then use it:
+You can then use it to access various functions and properties:

 ```vue
 <script lang="ts">